 - How old do I need to be to have a social networking account?

 - What information shouldn't I put online?

-- Is it safe to meet someone in person who I have met online?
+- Is it safe to meet someone I've met online?

 - Is email safe?